Frequently Asked Questions about the RCR Workshops

 Q: How can I check to see which workshop sessions I have attended in the past?

 A: For ways to check your RCR training completions, refer to Checking Your Own RCR Training Status.
-If you choose to download your Research Education training transcript, note that workshop sessions that you have attended will be shown as "Credit."
-It may take some time after a session is over for the attendance to be verified — until then it will be shown as "Pending."
-If you choose to run the RCR People Report, note that in-person contact hours will not be reflected in the report until attendance has been verified.
-Click on the number of Contact Hours in the report output to view the workshops you have attended.
-(The DegreeWorks option will NOT indicate RCR Workshop attendance.)
+(The DegreeWorks option does NOT indicate RCR Workshop attendance).
+If you choose to run the RCR People Report in the RCR Reports, click on the number of Contact Hours in the report output to view the workshops you have attended.

 Q: How can I find out about future RCR Workshop sessions?

-A: You may sign up at https://lists.gatech.edu/sympa/info/rcr-training to be notified when the next RCR workshop sessions are open for registration.
+A: To be notified when the next RCR workshop sessions are open for registration, you may sign up here.
 You may unsubscribe from this email list at any time.
 Sessions are typically offered several times each semester.

 * The type and amount of in-person training required varies depending on the trainee's funding source and career stage (refer to the RCR Compliance Training Matrix).
 Covered projects are flagged with the RCR Training Requirement in the OSP Contract Information System.